Title

 B. Stamina

-The study and ongoing clinical practice of dentistry or the specific profession often involves a taxing workload and stressful situations.
-The ASOD provider must have the physical and emotional stamina to maintain a high level of functioning in the face of these likely working conditions.
+The study and ongoing clinical practice of dentistry often involves a taxing workload and time-sensitive and stressful situations.
+The ASOD provider must demonstrate the physical, mental, and emotional stamina to maintain a high level of functioning in the face of these working conditions.

 C. Intellectual Skills